-Alternative methods of carrying out the proposed undertaking are different ways of doing the same activity.
+Alternative methods of carrying out the proposed project are different ways of doing the same activity.

-Alternative methods could include consideration of one or more of the following: alternative technologies; alternative methods of applying specific technologies; alternative sites for a proposed undertaking; alternative design methods; and alternative methods of operating any facilities associated with a proposed undertaking.
+Alternative methods could include consideration of one or more of the following: alternative technologies; alternative methods of applying specific technologies; alternative sites for a proposed project; alternative design methods; and alternative methods of operating any facilities associated with a proposed project.